aws-samples/shopfloor-connectivity/docs/README.md

 -   **configReader**: ConfigReader, the reader used by the target to read its configuration
 -   **targetID**: String, the target identifier
 -   **logger**: Logger, the logger for output of the newly created target instance
--   **resultHandler**: TargetResultHandler?, an handler passed to the writer to pass the result of delivering the data by the data back to a previous target in a target chain.
+-   **resultHandler**: TargetResultHandler?, a handler passed to the writer to pass the result of delivering the data by the data back to a previous target in a target chain.

 The jar files are part of the target deployment and can be found in the lib directory of the deployment package.
 To specify the path to the jar files it is recommended to use a placeholder, instead of hard-coding, the directory where the adapter, and targets, are deployed and set an environment variable for this directory.